Shine a Light on SAD and COVID Isolation

 “What sometimes happens is that someone in the family notices that the person with SAD is grouchy and just isn’t feeling well.
 Maybe the person is sleeping in more and is skipping work.
 Someone suggests, ‘maybe you should talk to someone about it.’
 It’s not unusual at this time of the year to see patients whom we diagnose with SAD.’’

-Dr. Kopp said an increase in exercise, a healthy diet and a consistent sleep pattern can help SAD sufferers.
-Sufferers should also try to spend as much time as possible in natural sunlight.
+Dr. Kopp said an increase in exercise, a healthy diet and a consistent sleep pattern can help SAD sufferers and also help people staying close to home because of COVID-19.
+Sufferers of SAD and COVID-19 isolation should try to spend as much time as possible in natural sunlight.
 In more severe cases, phototherapy or anti-depressants may be recommended.

 Light or phototherapy is suggested as a replacement for daylight lost during the winter.
 Dr. Kopp said there are many phototherapy products readily available online.
 Phototherapy units that shine at about 10,000 lux are suggested.
 Lux is the metric unit of measure for illuminance of a surface.
 White fluorescent lighting is recommended.

 “Often the diagnosis is a relief to individuals with SAD.
 They now understand their winter blues,’’ Dr. Kopp added.
-“However, with our busy schedules and dreary weather, many struggle to find the motivation to change.
+“However, with our busy schedules and dreary weather, and now, the COVID virus, many struggle to find the motivation to change.
 For those individuals, several treatment options are available.’’

 Statistically, Dr. Kopp said women are four times more likely to be affected with SAD than men.
 Younger adults – mid-20s through 30s – are also more susceptible than other age groups.